swinner95/MachineLearning/hyperparameter-tuning-using-sweep-component.md

 to learn how to use Sweep component in AML Pipeline.
 The notebook covers the following:
       * Define the parameter search space.
 In this example, we are tuning on **batch_size_per_gpu** and **learning_rate**.
       * Specify a primary metric to optimize.
 In this example, we are optimizing the metric **onedcg_3**.
-      * Specify early termination policy for low-performing runs? (confirm with Aashna if her notebook covers this)
+      * Specify early termination policy for low-performing runs
-      * Create and assign resources?  (confirm with Aashna if her notebook covers this)
+      * Create and assign resources
       * Launch an experiment with the defined configuration
       * Visualize the training runs
       * Select the best configuration for your model